agentlang-ai/agentlang-cli/readme.md

 ## Usage

-The AgentLang CLI provides the following commands:
+The Agentlang CLI provides the following commands:

 ### 1. Initialize a New Application

-Create a new AgentLang application with the necessary project structure:
+Create a new Agentlang application with the necessary project structure:

 ```bash
 agent init <appname>